Truth Time. That's me right there and I'm not scared to admit it: I love Annie's organic macaroni.

 An Easy Solution: There is a scale I use with clients called the Neutral/Better/Best scale.
 We're going to leave drive-thru fast food out of the equation, since it doesn't quite make the list at either end.

-packaged foods (eg: KD, frozen dinners, instant mashed potatoes, canned chickpeas)
+packaged food: (eg: KD, frozen dinners, instant mashed potatoes, canned chickpeas)

 organic packaged foods (eg. organic pasta, organic prepared foods, organic beans/peas)

-homemade, organic whole foods (eg. soaked + cooked whole grains + beans, homemade soups with lentils, steamed/roasted vegetables and fresh fruits)
+homemade, organic whole foods from the farmers’ market or our own garden (eg. soaked + cooked whole grains + beans, homemade soups with lentils, steamed/roasted vegetables and fresh fruits)

 Using the Scale